Content starts here

 Making a difference where you live

-AARP Maryland and Baltimore County Restoring Elder Safety Today (BC-REST) invite Baltimore County area residents to learn about preventing elder abuse and take time to shred unneeded documents for free during an event on Wednesday, June 15.
+AARP Maryland and Baltimore County Restoring Elder Safety Today (BC-REST) invite Baltimore County area residents to learn about preventing elder abuse and take time to shred unneeded documents for free during an event on Thursday, June 15.
 The shred will take place as part of the BC-REST World Elder Abuse Awareness Day Forum.
+Register for free for this event!

 Search AARP Maryland